What is Proprioception? Understanding the “Body Awareness” Sense

 What are some examples of proprioception?

-- Touching face and hands to feet: Once of baby’s 4-6 month milestones is “finding their feet”, which is where they touch their feet with their hands.
+- Touching face, or touching hands to feet: Once of baby’s 4-6 month milestones is “finding their feet”, which is where they touch their feet with their hands.
 This milestone is made possible by creating a mental map of the body.

 - Brushing hair: Proprioception helps us know where our arm is in space, and helps us reach our hair without hitting ourselves in the face with the brush or missing our hair.
 It helps us use the proper amount of force while brushing our hair to not cause any pain.